Wild Herb Weekend-My Favorite Conference of the Year!

 English is the controlling language of this page.
 To the extent there is any conflict between the English text and the translation, English controls.

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

-10/31/2021 – Update.
-This article was posted over five years ago, but the event is still my fa3vorite and I encourage you to check the NC Herb Association website in March for information on that year’s event.
-The 2020 and 2021 weekends were cancelled because of COVID-19, but we plan to be back on track in 2022.
+8/16/2022 – Update.
+This article was posted over seven years ago, but the event is still my favorite and I encourage you to check the NC Herb Association website in March for information on the coming year’s event.
+The 2020 and 2021 weekends were cancelled because of COVID-19, but we were back on track in 2022!

 6/19/2015 – The North Carolina Herb Association holds an amazing little conference every year.
 This is one I NEVER miss.
 I would love to have you join us.
 The event is held at the Valle Crucis Conference Center in Valle Crucis, NC.
 This is in the high country near Boone.
 The conference center is an old mission with historic old buildings sprinkled up.
 The lodging is very clean but a bit rustic.
 The old lodge, shown above, has single and double rooms with shared baths.
 There are several houses with single and double rooms and shared baths.
 The Annex has double rooms and a few rooms with multiple beds.
 There is no air conditioning but I think most all rooms have ceiling fans.
 Those of us in the know also bring extra fans just in case.